mrc-ide/pfhrp2_sample_submission/README.md

 This repository contains all code to reproduce the analysis in the associated submission: "Bayesian sample size calculation for Plasmodium falciparum pfhrp2/3 deletion surveys".

-It also contains additional plots and checks, such as trace plots of all MCMC analyses.